bomu-bomu/dev-practice-hook/README.md

 # Dev Practice Hook

-Enforcing git hooks stuff, for better development routine.
+Enforcing git hooks for a better development workflow.
-As [pre-commit](https://pre-commit.com) extension, you can easily integrate with other rules in order to make your team development routine become more consistent and minimize conflict effect.
+As [Pre-commit](https://pre-commit.com) plugin, you can easily combine with other rules to make your team development routine more consistent and reduce the conflict effect.

 ## Prerequisite
 1. [Pre-commit Hook](https://pre-commit.com)